Hope House Residential Treatment

 Substance Use Disorder (SUD) Treatment

-Hope House is a Substance Use Disorder Treatment Program serving women and individuals that are: pregnant or with an infant, postpartum, transgender, and gender nonconforming.
+Hope House is a Substance Use Disorder Treatment Program serving individuals who are: pregnant, with an infant, or postpartum.
 Hope House does not discriminate by race, religion, sex or gender, ethnicity, age, disability, sexual orientation, and gender identity and/or expression.
 Hope House is a non-smoking program.

 What services are provided?